HappyValleyIO/koil/docs/docs/tutorials/gettingstarted.md

  It's tempting to click "Background" on the task and start changing things, but go make a cup of tea or coffee and just let it finish.
 (It took 2 minutes and 19 seconds for my computer to finish getting everything setup)

 Now let's run the application and see what we have.
-If you open "src/main/kotlin/org.springboard" and right click SpringboardApplication.kt, the "Run" option should be available in the menu (or if you are a shortcut wizard - "CTRL + SHIFT + F10").
+If you open "src/main/kotlin/org.koil" and right click koilApplication.kt, the "Run" option should be available in the menu (or if you are a shortcut wizard - "CTRL + SHIFT + F10").
 Since this is the first time you will have built the project, it is going to take a bit of time to run.
 The "buildAssets" step in particular will take up the majority of this time.
 Mine took another 2 minutes and 46 seconds to finish the build.